Connatix/Connatix.NLogKinesisTarget/README.md

 **STREAM_NAME:** AWS Kinesis stream name to write events to.

-**BATCH_SIZE:** Maximum number of events to be sent in 1 batch to AWS Kinesis Stream.

-**MAX_SIZE:** The maximum queue size of events.
-In case the limit is reached, new events are not being queued for sending to AWS Kinesis Stream.

-**BATCH_INTERVAL:** Interval in milliseconds between sending events to AWS Kinesis.

 **IAM:** If *AWS_KEY* or *AWS_SECRET* is not passed then the authentication to AWS will be performed using instance IAM